sanishkharade/Data-Compression-Using-Huffman-Encoding/README.md

 ./huffman_tree.exe > lookup_table.h

-Now the new huffman table will be created in your lookup_table.h file
+Now the new huffman table will be created in your lookup_table.h file Copy this in the inc folder of the workspace

 Now build and run the MCUXpresso project.
 To start the serial communication, run the following commands